Retirement plan contributions for 2024 and 2025 can be seen below.

 Items that qualify as Residential Clean Energy Improvements include: Solar Electric Panels, Solar Water Heaters, Fuel Cells, Battery Storage Technology, Geothermal Heat Pumps and Wind Turbines.
 To claim this credit, you must either be an owner of the home or pay rent.
 Again, this is for your main home (not a rental property).

-The tax credit for Electric and Fuel Cell Vehicles have changed quite a bit for 2023.
-Cars eligible for this credit must have been placed into service in 2023 meaning you must have taken delivery of the vehicle in 2023 - cars purchased in 2022 are not eligible.
+The tax credit for Electric and Fuel Cell Vehicles have changed quite a bit starting in 2023.
 All sellers are required to report taxpayer name and SSN to the IRS in order to claim the credit.
 New and Used EV or FCV vehicles must be purchased through a dealership and meet particular requirements.
 The maximum sticker price (MSRP) for new van/SUV/pickups is $80,000; maximum MSRP all other new vehicles is $55,000.
-For used cars, Maximum sales price cannot exceed $25,000, must be year 2021 or earlier (this is for the 2023 tax year).
+For used cars, Maximum sales price cannot exceed $25,000, must be year 2022 or earlier (this is for the 2024 tax year).
 Taxpayers claiming the credit for used cars may not be claimed as a dependent.
 For all cars purchased, taxpayers claiming the credit are subject to certain income limits.
-Furthermore, the amount of the credit will vary depending on when you took delivery of the car (Jan 1, 2023 - April 17, 2023 or April 18, 2023 - Dec 31, 2023.)
 Make sure that you have receipts and other documentation available when completing your tax return to help determine eligibility for the credit.

 You may be eligible for a credit if you Add an EV Charger to your home.
 However, this credit is only available to you based on where you live (Location, location, location!).